Eczbek/xieite/docs/namespaces/concepts/constant.md

 &nbsp;

 ## Description
-Specifies that a type is constant.
+Specifies that a type is constant, disregarding reference qualifiers.

 &nbsp;